Milk, dry, nonfat, regular, without added vitamin A and vitamin D

 Compare Milk, dry, nonfat, regular, without added vitamin A and vitamin D

-See how Milk, dry, nonfat, regular, without added vitamin A and vitamin D compares to other foods:
+See how Milk, dry, nonfat, regular, without added vitamin A and vitamin D compares to other foods in terms of nutrition:

-- Milk, dry, nonfat, regular, without added vitamin A and vitamin D vs Milk, sheep, fluid
+- Milk, dry, nonfat, regular, without added vitamin A and vitamin D vs Cheese, mexican, queso anejo

-- Milk, dry, nonfat, regular, without added vitamin A and vitamin D vs Milk shakes, thick chocolate
+- Milk, dry, nonfat, regular, without added vitamin A and vitamin D vs Egg, whole, raw, frozen, pasteurized (Includes foods for USDA's Food Distribution Program)

-- Milk, dry, nonfat, regular, without added vitamin A and vitamin D vs Milk shakes, thick vanilla
+- Milk, dry, nonfat, regular, without added vitamin A and vitamin D vs Egg, white, raw, frozen, pasteurized

 More in Dairy and Egg Products